Academic Job Opportunities

 The Data/Finance Analyst independently applies skills and experience as a seasoned business and data analytics professional to projects of medium size at all levels of complexity, or to portions of large, multidimensional projects to resolve highly complex issues.

-The incumbent creates and maintains forecasting models for financial and student planning purposes, as well as prioritizes campus goals for diversifying the student body and assuring equity of experience, able to partner with analysts and leadership in Division of Equity & Inclusion.
+The incumbent creates and maintains forecasting models for financial and student planning purposes, as well as prioritizes campus goals for diversifying the student body and assuring equity of experience, able to partner with analysts and leadership in the Division of Equity & Inclusion.

 The individual will create research modalities including survey design and execution, automated processing of data from campus APIs, and diverse needs assessment across the Division.
 The Data/Finance Analyst creates easily consumed data visualizations for senior management audiences.